 Regardless, people need to actively try to buy higher quality commodities that will last them a long time rather than settling for cheapest.
 In most cases, you will find that over time you will spend more money re-purchasing the same item over and over again.

-If your interested in learning more about planned obsolescence, I encourage you to check out The light bulb conspriacy.
+If you’re interested in learning more about planned obsolescence, I encourage you to check out The light bulb conspriacy.